-I am a veteran dental hygienist.
+I am a seasoned dental hygienist.
 I am also a mother and a grandmother, and I like the title of “Memaw” much better.
 I know exactly how parents feel when a child is experiencing pain or discomfort.
 Parents want solutions and answers on how to alleviate or prevent the pain, especially when infants and small children are unable to verbalize what is bothering them.
 One example of this discomfort early in life is the teething process.

 Those pearly whites protruding through the gingiva cause their fair share of problems with our little people.
 Biological issues can include a mild fever, changes in eating habits, increased drooling, some congestion, and just overall fussiness of the child.1 This is not a new problem, as teething has been around literally forever.
 However, I have discovered that the solutions chosen by parents are changing.